-Wearing layers of caked on makeup is so out.
-What’s in now is a more natural, fresh faced look.
+Wearing layers of caked-on makeup is so out.
+What’s in now is a more natural, fresh-faced look.
 This is great for beauty fans that crave simplicity in their daily routine, as well as women who have always wanted to get dolled up but without having to become a slave to a slew of makeup items.
 Beauty gurus and newbies alike will be happy to know that the nude trend has moved on from nail color to the makeup palette!

-The secret with the nude look is that it works with your natural skin tone and plays up your favorite features but in a way that doesn’t require a lot of color.
-Go to any drugstore or department store makeup counter and you’ll see countless options for nude lip color, nude eye shadows, lip liners, bronzers and blushes.
+The secret with the nude look is that it works with your natural skin tone and plays up your favorite features but in a way that doesn’t require a lot of colors.
+Go to any drugstore or department store makeup counter and you’ll see countless options for nude lip color, nude eye shadows, lip liners, bronzers, and blushes.
 But not all nude shades are created equal.
 Women should choose items based on their own skin tones when shopping around.

 Perhaps the easiest tip to remember when it comes to this subject is to choose shades of nude makeup that are one to two shades darker than your natural skin tone.
 Having trouble finding a good match or is your complexion a combination of colors?
 Put trust in the recommendations of a makeup artist or salesperson at the counter who is familiar with the products.
 Have them match colors for you to take the pressure and guesswork out of the equation.